-The Company continues to use reinsurance to protect and mitigate against volatility in claims experience on our Group Life and Dependants business.
-The reinsurance cessions for our Group Life and Group Dependents products remain at the same levels as 2015.
-In addition in 2016 the company entered into a Group Income Protection (GIP) tail reinsurance treaty with an external reinsurer to reduce the volatility in claims over 4 years old.
+The reinsurance cessions for our Group Life and Group Dependents products remain at the same levels as 2016.
+On 1 January 2016 the company entered into a GIP (Group Income Protection) tail reinsurance treaty with an external reinsurer to reduce the volatility in claims over 4 years old, the transaction had a one off impact in the year, reducing both net earned premiums and benefits costs by £94.4m in 2016.